 Son Arthur Younkin (1893-1930) was born in 1893.
 He married Anna Lancaster ( ? - ? ).
 They had three daughters, Madeline Younkin, Anastasia Panone and Veronica Owens.
 The family established a home near the furnace in Dunbar, Fayette County, in about 1910.
 There, Arthur was employed as a shovel operator in a quarry of the Dunbar Corporation sand mill.
 Sadly, their daughter Madeline died at the tender age of 13 months on April 17, 1917, with burial in New St. Aloysius Cemetery in Dunbar.
 Tragically, while sitting under a tree at his lunch break, on Nov.
 18, 1930, Arthur was mortally injured when hit on the head "by a two-pound stone which had been hurled a distance of about 700 feet by a blast," reported the Courier.
 He died at Connellsville State Hospital.
 His remains were placed at rest in Mount Auburn Cemetery in Dunbar, following a funeral led by Rev. William Hamilton.
 In the initial news report printed in the Courier, his name mistakenly was given as "Albert B. Younkin," his brother.
 There was not another fatality at the plant for another nine years, until 1939, when an employee was electrocuted.

 Son John Eli Younkin Sr. (1895-1971) was born in September 1895.
 Unmarried, he lived in Connellsville with his mother in 1930.
 He wed Henrietta Shelkey (1898-1975), the daughter of J. Franklin and Rebecca (Henry) Shelkey and granddaughter of Melchi and Annie (Johnson) Hartzell.
-The couple had two sons, John Eli Younkin Jr. and Dr. Charles Robert Younkin.
+The couple bore two sons, John Eli Younkin Jr. and Dr. Charles Robert Younkin.
 Circa 1918, their home was in Morgantown, Monongalia County, WV.
 From 1920 to 1923, he served as a treating plant supervisor for the Pennsylvania Railroad.
 Later, he joined Koppers Company, Wood Preserving Division, and was named procurement manager at its office in Marietta, OH.
 In the mid-1930s, Younkin cousin Charles Arthur "Charleroi Charley" Younkin visited their home in Connellsville, sharing his progress but also asking for donations.
 Teenage son John Eli Jr. was home at the time and later said that Charley "must have been 300 lbs., or close to it, and I asked my father afterwards what he wanted.
 Dad said he wanted money to help research the Younkin heritage, then he laughed and said, 'I know enough of Devil Jake, Drunken John, etc., I don't see any reason to check them out but I gave him twenty dollars, at least it will give him something to do'."
 In April 1950, he was promoted to manager of the division and relocated back to Pittsburgh.
 News of this appointment was published in the Pittsburgh Press.
 He moved again, to Delaware, and resided there in New Castle in 1960.
 He died in Wilmington, DE on March 27, 1971.
-Burial was in Hill Grove Cemetery.
+The remains were shipped to Connellsville for burial in Hill Grove Cemetery.
 Henrietta died almost four years later, in Charleston, SC, on Jan.
 26, 1975.

 Daughter Florence M. Younkin (1898 -1941) was born in May 1898.
 She married Albert C. Robinson.
 She was employed at Trautman's Department Store.
 Later, they relocated to Harrisburg, Dauphin County, PA.
 They had one daughter, Eleanor Robinson.
 Florence passed away on Sept.
 2, 1941, in a hospital in Harrisburg.
 Following a funeral led by Rev. J.E.
 Rudisill, of the Christ Lutheran Church of Harrisburg, she was interred in East Harrisburg Cemetery.